-Trends search interest measure standard deviation.
-Therefore, the threat of police defunding likely loomed large for LAC residents serviced by the LASD.
-What is more, LASD-served cities were not more likely to search for "Election", "Vote", or "Voting" than MPD-served cities, suggesting the difference in search interest in Measure J and related content by LEA jurisdiction was not due to users in LASD-served cities engaging in more internet searches related to the election in general.
+LASD-served cities were not more likely to search for "Election", "Vote", or "Voting" than MPD-served cities, suggesting the difference in search interest in Measure J and related content by LEA jurisdiction was not due to users in LASD-served cities engaging in more internet searches related to the election in general.
 In sum, these differential search patterns are consistent with research demonstrating that information-seeking is stimulated by policy threat (Coan et al., 2021; Pantoja and Segura, 2003).
-Perhaps most important, the heightened interest in Measure J and the Sheriff's Department among users in areas of LAC served by the LASD suggests that these residents knew they fell under LASD jurisdiction and were aware of the targeted policy threat of Measure J to their public safety provider.
+Perhaps most important, the heightened interest in Measure J and the Sheriff's Department among users in LASD-served LAC areas suggests that these residents knew they fell under LASD jurisdiction and were aware of the targeted policy threat of Measure J to their public safety provider.